-There's a lot more to effectively using distortion than just cranking up that Input knob and smashing your source to - ahem - bits, and getting your head around this key music production technique is essential for all music producers, regardless of genre.
+PLUGIN WEEK 2023: Yes, it can be a pretty destructive processor if you want it to be, but there's a lot more to effectively using distortion than just cranking up that Input knob and smashing your source to - ahem - bits.
+In fact, getting your head around this key music production technique is essential for all music producers, regardless of genre.

 These ten tips will give you plenty of ideas for things to do with your distortion and saturation plugins, from the subtle and sublime to the overt and over-the-top.